autonome/singular/README.md

 <img src="singular-open-url.gif">

+## Opening URLs

+Singular can open URLs for you in single undecorated windows.

+Usage:

+- Open the app
+- Enter a URL
+- Click 'Open URL'

+Singular can also open URLs from the command line, or as system default handler.

+Options:
+- `url`: The URL to open
+- `partition`: A string indicating the name of a [session](https://www.electronjs.org/docs/latest/api/structures/web-preferences) to open the URL in
+- `ephemeral`: Open the URL in a temporary app process with a temporary browser profile written only to the system tmp directory

+Notes:
+- `ephemeral` is not private browsing!
+It does not remove the profile directory after the application closes
+- Specifying a `partition` while also setting `ephemeral` will write your partition to a temp profile, so is a no-op basically

 ## Ephemeral web apps

 Browsers are cognitively and emotionally heavy in so many ways - tabs, windows, product branding, company branding, "browser wars", extensions, history and link coloring, ads, surveillance and tracking, desktop vs mobile, sync, accounts, cookies, sessions...